An Input-to-State Safety Approach Towards Safe Control of a Class of Parabolic PDEs Under Disturbances: Abstract

 \section{Abstract}

-Distributed Parameter Cyber-Physical Systems (DPCPSs), modelled by Partial Differential Equations (PDEs), are increasingly vulnerable to anomalies such as physical faults as well as cyber-attacks.
-This motivates the need for strategies towards anomaly-resilient control of these systems.
-Although anomaly detection and diagnostics in PDE systems have received considerable attention in existing literature, fault-tolerant or anomaly-resilient control for PDEs remains relatively under-explored.
-However, given the vulnerabilities of these systems against anomalies, it is essential that the control systems possess resilience against these disruptions.
-In this context, we explore a Practical Input-to-Safety (pISSf) based control design approach for a class of DPCPSs modelled by linear Parabolic PDEs.
-Specifically, we develop a design framework for anomaly-resilient control for this class of system with both safety and stability guarantees based on control Lyapunov functional and control barrier functional.
-To illustrate our methodology, we apply our strategy to design a thermal-anomaly resilient boundary coolant control system for a cyber-physical battery module.
-Several simulation studies are done to show the efficacy of our method under anomalies such as mechanical battery degradation and cyber-attack mediated overdischarge.
+Distributed Parameter Systems (DPSs), modelled by partial differential equations (PDEs), are increasingly vulnerable to disturbances arising from various sources.
+Although detection of disturbances in PDE systems have received considerable attention in existing literature, safety control of PDEs under disturbances remains significantly under-explored.
+In this context, we explore a practical input-to-state safety (pISSf) based control design approach for a class of DPSs modelled by linear Parabolic PDEs.
+Specifically, we develop a control design framework for this class of system with both safety and stability guarantees based on control Lyapunov functional and control barrier functional.
+To illustrate our methodology, we apply our strategy to design a thermal control system for battery modules under disturbance.
+Several simulation studies are done to show the efficacy of our method.